Henrique, espresso from Brazil

 Tell me more about Henrique

-Henrique Sloper has been managing Fazenda Camocim since 1999 and operates it according to organic and biodynamic principles.
-His focus is on soil health.
+Henrique Sloper has been managing Fazenda Camocim since 1999, operating it according to organic and biodynamic principles.
+The focus is on soil health.
 The better the soil, the more resilient the coffee plant.
-We support agricultural approaches that are regenerative and take a holistic approach to coffee production.
-This includes producing our own fertilizer, which makes producers less dependent on market fluctuations.
+We support agricultural approaches that work regeneratively and understand coffee production holistically.
+This also includes the self-production of fertilizer, which makes producers more independent of market fluctuations.

-In the fall of 2023, we visited the Fazenda Camocim in Pedra Azul.
-It is located only about two hours from the port city of Vitória.
-In no time, you leave the sea behind and drive into the forested mountains of Espirito Santo – a stark contrast to the Cerrado or Minas Gerais, where there are hardly any forests left.
-Large areas were planted there in the mid-20th century.
-Large areas were cleared.
-Espirito Santo was also involved, but here reforestation was undertaken, and today everyone benefits.
-The Camocim farm is located in an intact forest, and the coffee plants are integrated into the property.
-The forest and the altitude create a significantly cooler microclimate.
-Here, Henrique and Rogelio are working on planting new varieties and gaining an even better understanding of the climate.
+In autumn 2023, we visited Fazenda Camocim in Pedra Azul.
+It is only about two hours from the port city of Vitória.
+In a very short time, you leave the sea behind and drive into the forested mountains of Espirito Santo - this is a strong contrast to Cerrado or Minas Gerais, where there are hardly any forests left, as large areas were cleared in the mid-20th century.
+Also in Espirito Santo, but here reforestation has taken place and today everyone benefits from it.
+Fazenda Camocim is located in an intact forest, the coffee plants integrate into the property.
+Due to the forest and the altitude, the microclimate is significantly cooler.
+Here, Henrique and Rogelio are working to plant new varieties and to understand the climate even better.

-On the one hand, because the coffee brings so much of what we appreciate in a strong and complex espresso.
-It particularly shines when paired with milk.
+On the one hand, because the coffee brings so much that we like in a strong and complex espresso.
+Especially in combination with milk, the coffee shines.
 On the other hand, because the work of Fazenda Camocim has an important impact on the entire region, indeed on Brazilian coffee production.
-Coffee production in agroforestry systems is extremely rare in Brazil – which is precisely why it's important for us to support those who demonstrate that it's possible.
+Coffee production in agroforestry systems is extremely rare in Brazil - precisely why it is important for us to support the forces that show it is possible.

-Why does Henrique taste the way he does?
+Why does Henrique taste the way it does?

-Coffees from Espirito Santo, in eastern Brazil, grow very tall by local standards.
-The slower growth gives the coffee a considerable degree of complexity.
-The bean is hard, so it can tolerate a somewhat more mature roast.
-We roasted the coffee rather dark by our standards to achieve a more classic espresso.
-However, the washed process and slow drying allow the coffee to retain its delicate acids and balance this heavy coffee.
+Coffees from Espirito Santo, in eastern Brazil, grow very high for local standards.
+The coffee brings quite a lot of complexity due to the slowed growth.
+The bean is hard and thus tolerates a slightly more developed roast.
+We roasted the coffee rather dark by our standards to obtain a more classic espresso.
+However, due to the washed process and slow drying, the coffee retains its fine acids and balances this heavy coffee.

 Guaranteed origin